Stochastic sparse adversarial attacks

 First, we notice that Sparse-RS obtains better ${\rm Mean}$ and ${\rm Median}$ than VFGA10.
 Increasing $N_S$ from $10$ to $100$ improves considerably VFGA but our results are still less better than Sparse-RS.
 Given the time needed to find the near-optimal values $k$, we claim that our attacks are still overall much faster than Sparse-RS to obtain full success with optimal ${\rm Mean}$ and ${\rm Median}$.\\

 Our interpretation of Table \ref{table:250} is overall similar to Table \ref{table:resImageNet}.
 For Inception-v3, which is more challenging, VFGA10 outperforms Sparse-RS regarding all scores.
 On VGG-16 Sparse-RS only takes a slight advantage of ${\rm Mean}$.
-As for untargeted attacks, a notable advantage of our methods is the flexibility of our budget of modifiable pixels which allows us to generate adversarial examples with minimum $L_0$ distance while being $100\%$ successful on all samples.
-As an illustration, Figure \ref{ResNet_best} shows an image obtaining the $L_0$ score = 1 by VFGA10 for the VGG-16 model on ImageNet with the benign image on the left and the adversarial one on the right.
-The respective class probabilities are put between parenthesis.
+As for untargeted attacks, a notable advantage of our methods is the flexibility of our budget of modifiable pixels which allows us to generate adversarial examples with minimum $L_0$ distance while being $100\%$ successful on all samples.\\